mpv-player/mpv/DOCS/man/ao.rst

 ``openal``
     Experimental OpenAL audio output driver

+    ``--openal-direct-channels=<yes|no>``
+        Enable OpenAL Soft's direct channel extension when available to avoid tinting the sound with ambisonics or HRTF.
+        Channels are dropped when when they are not available as downmixing will be disabled.
+Default: no.

     .. note:: This driver is not very useful.
 Playing multi-channel audio with it is slow.